MartaSwierczewska/open-weather-app/README.md

 # Online Air Pollution Checker

-This projects is created for the purspose of interview task.
+This projects is created for the purspose of the interview task.
 It uses the OpenWeather API (http://openweathermap.org/api/pollution/co) and allows to check the air quality in specified location.
 If needed, latitude and longitude can be extracted from the name of the city with the use of this website: https://www.latlong.net/.

 ## Available Scripts